Supplements

 Magnesium

-Many of us are at risk for low magnesium levels, especially those with metabolic syndrome, including diabetes.
-It is difficult to estimate magnesium levels because blood levels are tightly controlled and most magnesium is found inside cells.
+Many of us are at risk for low magnesium levels, especially those with metabolic syndrome, like diabetes.
+Magnesium levels are difficult to estimate because blood levels are tightly controlled and most of the magnesium in the body is found inside cells.
 Regular blood tests are not accurate.
-Having normal blood levels of magnesium does not mean that your cells have normal levels.
+Having normal blood levels of magnesium does not necessarily mean that your cells have normal levels.
 If your blood level is low, then your body is seriously depleted.
 Fortunately, magnesium is safe and can be taken as a daily supplement.
+I like adding powdered magnesium glycinate to my water bottles to drink throughout the day.

-Magnesium glycinate is an excellent choice because it is highly bioavailable (at about 80%) and does not typically cause intestinal symptoms such as diarrhea.
-Glycinate is microbiome-friendly, providing a double benefit.
+Magnesium glycinate is an excellent choice because it is highly bioavailable (at about 80%) and does not typically cause intestinal symptoms, such as diarrhea.
+Glycinate is also microbiome-friendly, providing a double benefit.
 I take about 400 mg of magnesium glycinate at night because it helps calm the body and promote sleep.
-To enhance magnesium absorption through the skin and change body temperature, take a magnesium salt bath just before going to sleep.
+To enhance magnesium absorption through the skin and regulate body temperature, take a magnesium salt bath just before going to sleep.

 Vitamin D3

-The recommended amount of vitamin D3 is just enough to prevent deficiency but not enough to promote optimal health.
+The recommended amount of vitamin D3 is just enough to prevent deficiency, but not enough to promote optimal health.
 Recent studies have revealed two significant findings.
-First, a significant portion of the population is deficient in vitamin D3, defined as having levels below 20 ng/mL.
-Second, researchers found that people with slightly higher levels of vitamin D3 (about 34 ng/mL) experienced significant health benefits compared to those with lower levels.
+First, a significant portion of the population is deficient in vitamin D3, which is defined as having levels below 20 ng/mL.
+Second, researchers found that people with slightly higher levels of vitamin D3 (approximately 34 ng/mL) experienced notable health benefits compared to those with lower levels.
 These benefits include decreased infection rates, improved autoimmune disease symptoms, and reduced cancer mortality.
-Every resource I’ve read recommends significantly higher levels of vitamin D3 than traditional guidelines do.
+Every resource I’ve read recommends levels of vitamin D3 that are significantly higher than traditional guidelines.
 Levels above 70 ng/mL are likely the lower limit for good health.
-Levels between 100 and 150 ng/mL are optimal for overall health and a healthy gut microbiome.
+Optimal levels for overall health and a healthy gut microbiome are between 100 and 150 ng/mL.
 Depression and anxiety improve with adequate vitamin D3 levels.
-Many medical practitioners are not up to speed on vitamin D levels.
+However, many medical practitioners are not up to speed on vitamin D levels.
 Aim for over 100 ng/mL.

 To achieve this level, take at least 5,000 IU per day and have your levels checked.
 There is scientific support for taking up to 10,000 IU per day for potential anti-cancer benefits.
 Don’t be afraid to take vitamin D3.
 Your vitamin D3 level is your best defense against getting sick from a virus, and it affects nearly every aspect of your health.
 I personally take 10,000 IU per day to maintain a level above 100 ng/mL.
 Currently, my level is 138 ng/mL.